Talking with an Ivy Leaguer on Wall Street

 * Three months later *

 Ivy Leaguer: Hi everyone.
 I'm here with my business partner Sam.
-I moved here from San Francisco.
-I'm a freelancer and started my own company for tech and creative interests.
-I am an entrepreneur, and I like making stuff.
+We moved here from San Francisco.
+We're freelancers and started our own company for tech and creative interests.
+I am an entrepreneur, and we like making stuff.

 Sam: Wait, what?
 Why did you just copy my intro?